One of the great things about the dining and nightlife at

 [AdListings collection="Japan" category="Rusutsu" subcategory="Resort Restaurants"]

 A few minutes walk from the Rusutsu Resort Hotel is a small “village” with several dining options.
-The dining options in “izakaya strip” are small, inexpensive and popular, so it could be worthwhile booking ahead.
+The dining options in “izakaya strip” are small, inexpensive and popular, so you will need to book ahead.
 Rodeo Drive in the “strip” is a bar and restaurant with only a few tables.
 It’s very cosy and full of character, and there are usually a few Japanese folk to mingle with.
 Fare includes tapas, pizza, pasta, sausage and a few Japanese items.

 [AdListings collection="Japan" category="Rusutsu" subcategory="Restaurants"]

 Rusutsu has various options for informal dining.
-Daniel Street in the Rusutsu Resort Hotel has several food places including a pizzeria, a hamburger joint, ice-creamery and bakery.
+Daniel Street in the Rusutsu Resort Hotel has a few food places including a pizzeria, a hamburger joint, ice-creamery and bakery.

 Or if you want something really simple and cheap, head across the road from the resort to the 7-Eleven or Seicomart.